UserDna95/Supply-Chain-Dashboard-3/README.md

 ![Screen Shot 2025-03-06 at 12 08 38 PM](https://github.com/UserDna95/Supply-Chain-Dashboard-3/blob/main/2025-03-06%20(1).png)

 Step 2)
-Upload csv file into MySQL and use data import wizard to insert values from csv file into table structures.
+Upload CSV file into MySQL and use data import wizard to insert values from a csv file into table structures.
 The following shows the initial structure for the Orders table.

   ```
 CREATE TABLE Orders (